jmcerrejon/PiKISS/README.md

 ### [ ChangeLog (dd/mm/yy)]

+### (22/07/23)

+· 📦 ADD: Internet > nChat is Telegram/WhatsApp from Terminal for 64 bits.
+· 👌 IMPROVE: Emulators > RetroArch Update cores & 1.16.0-1 for 32/64 bits.
+· ❌ REMOVE: Internet > WhatsApp Cli (not working anymore).

 ### (01/07/23)

-· 👌 IMPROVE: Games > Duke Nukem 3D (Eduke32) for 64 bits
+· 👌 IMPROVE: Games > Duke Nukem 3D (Eduke32) for 64 bits.
-.

 ### (17/06/23)

 · 👌 IMPROVE: Games > SMario 64 Plus for 64 bits by Morsgame with tons of improvements.